Philosophy for Children: Europe

-The growth of a community between European philosophy with children practitioners culminated in the establishment of "Stichting SOPHIA — The European Foundation for the Advancement of Doing Philosophy with Children" in 1993, with Eulalia Bosch (Catalonia) serving as president, and Karel van der Leeuw (the Netherlands) as secretary.
-Following the motto of the European Community (now the EU)—"unity through diversity"—SOPHIA supported the development of doing philosophy with children within all the different European cultures and languages, and nurtured the community among practitioners as the foundation for collaborative work and mutual development.
+The growth of a community engaging European philosophy with children practitioners culminated in the establishment of Stichting SOPHIA — The European Foundation for the Advancement of Doing Philosophy with Children - in 1993, with Eulalia Bosch (Catalonia) serving as president, and Karel van der Leeuw (the Netherlands) as secretary.
+Adopting the motto of the European Community (now the EU), "unity through diversity", SOPHIA supported the development of doing philosophy with children within all the different European cultures and languages, and nurtured the community among practitioners as the foundation for collaborative work and mutual development.
 Many groundbreaking and innovative projects have resulted from SOPHIA members working together, often funded by the EU.
-For example, European philosophy with children projects working with art, citizenship, excluded children, architecture, anti-racism, music, community development, and more.
+For example, European philosophy with children projects work with art, citizenship, excluded children, architecture, anti-racism, music, community development, and more.